 And it’s pretty tough to argue against common sense.

 Being outside the box sounds great in a sales presentation or board meeting with words like “leverage” and “synergy” (eye roll), but real life isn’t a sales presentation or board meeting.
 Lots of statistics and new information can be confusing.

 People want solutions that make sense, feel right, and are easy to understand.
 These solutions are very often found inside the box.

-A lot of business owners and marketers struggle to come up with a unique selling proposition, or USP.
+A lot of business owners and marketers struggle to come up with a unique selling proposition.
 They think they need to be doing something that none of their competitors are doing.
 That would be the ideal scenario, but it’s rarely a realistic scenario.

 This obviously doesn’t mean you shouldn’t try to be different, inventive, or original.
 You just don’t always have to be.
 Not everyone can create a life-changing gadget or the next hot social media platform, and there’s no shame in that.